immunefi-team/Bounty_Boosts/ZeroLend/29103 - [SC - Critical] Omnichain Stakers can permanently lose access t....md

 # Omnichain Stakers can permanently lose access to their funds

-Submitted on Wed Mar 06 2024 21:49:33 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 03:49:33 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29103